List of power stations in California: Nuclear

 The Diablo Canyon Power Plant has been the only nuclear power station in California since the closure of the San Onofre Nuclear Generating Station in 2013.
 Due to the changing dynamics of electricity generation in California, Diablo Canyon is scheduled to be decommissioned in 2025.
 The Palo Verde Nuclear Generating Station (the largest power generator in the United States), which is 27% owned by California power agencies, in the neighboring state of Arizona supplies a significant amount of power to southern California.

 Petroleum

 This is a list of operational petroleum-fired power stations in California.

 Solar

 Photovoltaic

-List of very large (>100MW) solar photovoltaic power stations in California as of January 1, 2019.
+This is a list of very large (>100MW) solar photovoltaic power stations in California as of January 1, 2019.

-To update and expand this list, search the Energy Information Administration's plant-level data set by visiting the Electricity Data Browser.Alternatively, view the Solar Industry Association's Major Solar Projects List which is less frequently updated.
+To update and expand this list, search the Energy Information Administration's plant-level data set by visiting the Electricity Data Browser.
+Alternatively, view the Solar Industry Association's Major Solar Projects List which is less frequently updated.